Implicit geometric regularization in flow matching via density weighted Stein operators

-\textbf{Experimental Setup.} We used a batch size of $B=512$ and measured the forward-backward pass time on a single NVIDIA T4 GPU.
-The results are averaged over 1000 iterations.
+We first measure the wall-clock time per training iteration while varying the number of neighbors $k \in \{5,10,20,50,100\}$.
+All experiments use batch size $B=512$ and are executed on a single NVIDIA T4 GPU.
+The reported values are averaged over 1000 iterations.

-\textbf{Results.} As shown in Table \ref{tab:ablation_k}, the computational cost is effectively invariant to $k$.
-The average time per iteration remains approximately 2.0--2.5 ms regardless of $k$.
-This is because the computational complexity is dominated by the pairwise distance calculation ($O(B^2)$), which is highly parallelized on GPUs, while the subsequent top-$k$ selection adds negligible overhead for typical batch sizes.
-Furthermore, the loss values indicate that the training stability is robust to the choice of $k$.
-Thus, $\gamma$-FM adds minimal computational burden compared to standard Flow Matching.
+\textbf{Results.} Table~\ref{tab:ablation_k} shows that the computational cost is effectively invariant to the choice of $k$.
+The average time per iteration remains approximately $2.0$--$2.5$ ms across all tested values.
+This occurs because the dominant cost arises from the pairwise distance computation ($O(B^2)$), which is highly parallelized on modern GPUs.
+The additional top-$k$ selection step introduces negligible overhead for typical batch sizes.
+The loss values also show that training stability is insensitive to the precise choice of $k$.
+Therefore, the practical surrogate adds minimal computational burden compared with standard Flow Matching.